radicalcollegestrategies/stemscholars/engineering/robotics.md

 <section50short>
 <h2>What is Robotics?</h2>
-  <p>Robotics is a cool activity that involves building a robot and programming it to perform some tasks automatically.
+  <p>Robotics is a cool activity that involves building a robot and programming it to perform some tasks automatically (i.e., on its own).
 The goal of robotics is to design intelligent machines that can help and assist humans in their day-to-day lives and keep everyone safe.
 A robot has the following components:</p>

   <ul class="yes">
-    <li>A mechanical construction </li>
+    <li>A mechanical body that usually has an "arm" that can move using motors</li>
-    <li>Electrical components to control and power the machinery</li>
+    <li>An electrical system that powers the motors</li>
-    <li>Several sensors which are essentially it's "eyes" to "see" what's all around it</li>
+    <li>Several sensors or "eyes" that help it "see" all around it</li>
-    <li>A computer program that reads the input from the sensors and tells the robot what to do</li>
+    <li>A controller or "brain" that runs a computer program.
+The program reads the input from the sensors and performs a sequence of moves on the motors.
+This makes the robot go to the right place and move its arm to perform its tasks.</li>
   </ul>

   <p>For example, many new cars have Adaptive Cruise Control, where the driver sets the maximum speed, and the car honors that while maintaining a minimum distance from the car ahead of it.
 Here the robot is the car engine, and the sensors in the front measure the distance from the car ahead of it.
 Then the computer program for cruise control sends electronic messages to the engine to automatically accelerate or decelarate the car based on the distance and the speed set by the driver.</p>